-As Florida's premier geotechnical construction company, we offer a few additional services to our customers if the nature of repair calls for it.
-We are Ever Ready for whatever the job consists of and will take the proper safety precautions to ensure that your property is returned to you in safe living condition.
-Below are the few additional services we provide including tie back systems, house and concrete leveling and mudjacking.
+As Florida's premier geotechnical construction company, we offer a few additional services to our residential customers if the nature of repair calls for it.
+We are ready for whatever the job consists of and will take the proper safety precautions to ensure that your property is returned to you in safe living condition.
+Below are the few additional services we provide including tie back systems, house and concrete leveling, mudjacking, and vibro systems.

 Tie Back System

 Helicon’s Helical Tieback Anchors are anchoring systems used to horizontally reinforce and stabilize permanent and temporary structures subjected to lateral loads from earth and water.
 Helical tieback anchors are used in conjunction with a variety of earth retaining systems such as sheet piles and soldier piles in order to provide additional lateral resistance beyond what is achievable by a cantilevered wall.

 Proven on hundreds of applications, these cost-effective tiebacks can be tested immediately, eliminating the need to wait for the concrete to cure.
 As a result, money is saved and project schedules are significantly reduced.

 - Predictable capacity

 - No excavation required on the high-grade side of foundation or retaining walls.

 - Installs with either handheld or small equipment in areas of limited or tight access